GAndromidas/linuxinstaller/README.md

 To use this script:

-1. Download the repository: git clone https://github.com/gandromidas/archinstaller
+1. Download the repository: 'git clone https://github.com/gandromidas/archinstaller'
-2. Go to the directory: cd archinstaller/
+2. Go to the directory: 'cd archinstaller/'
-3. Make the script executable by running: chmod +x install.sh
+3. Make the script executable by running: 'chmod +x install.sh'
-4. Run the script: ./install.sh
+4. Run the script: './install.sh'